wafibismail/exploring-cpp/README.md

   - best to avoid inheritance and instead create independent classes that manage their own heap memory
     - alternatively, define private versions of the copy instructor and assignment operator so that copying objects in that inheritance is inhibited
     - or, (unadvisable:) allow clients to be responsible for the memory management
+- protected section: entries contained in it are accessible to subclasses but not to clients